ershat/arsenal-slovenija-dev/readme.md

 * Sluggable not updating the slug on the update event
 * Create a form for deleting the page (soft delete)
+* Add a text editor for content (tinyMCE, ckEditor)

 ### Features